 Can Parrots Eat Green Peppers?

-Perhaps the most iconic of all, green peppers are where you find some of the milder flavors.
-These include:
+Green peppers are where you find some of the milder flavors, including:

 - Poblano peppers